jurtasun/rcds_intro_nextflow/chapter3/README.md

 - Edit the process to use that input
 - Set up a command-line parameter and provide its value as an input to the process call

 Let's make these changes one at a time.

-#### 4.1.
-Add an input block to the process definition

 First, add an input block to the process definition.
 In the process block, make the following modifications:

 *Before:*
 ```bash